 The individual should expect to stay in daily contact with the diabetes educator during the first two to three days and at designated intervals during the weeks following the initiation of insulin pump therapy, to report and review SMBG levels and titration of basal and bolus settings.
 Individual response to insulin delivery via an insulin pump can vary significantly from that of MDI.
-The educator must know how to make appropriate adjustments in basal and bolus settings during this time to prevent hypo- and/or hyperglycemia, and determine settings that match the person's circadian rhythms and patterns of daily living.
+The educator, with the authorization of the health care provider and within professional scope of practice, must know how to make appropriate adjustments in basal and bolus settings during this time to prevent hypo- and/or hyperglycemia, and determine settings that match the person's circadian rhythms and patterns of daily living.